 Don't forget to pick up your tapes (audio, and video)!!

-You should bring your music on standard audio cassette tapes or on CDs.
+Unless otherwise instructed, you should bring your music on standard CDs.
 The competition announcement will give you specific instructions -- check it!
-Sometimes they will only accept tapes, or only accept CDs.
-Usually, you should bring 2 copies of your tape/CD.
-Give one to the registration desk when you arrive, give the other to your pro or someone else close to the ice for emergencies.
-Your tape/CD should be well labeled with your name and your event.
-Your music should be the first and only song on the tape or CD.
+Usually, you should bring 2 copies of your CD.
+Give one to the registration desk when you arrive, give the other to your coach or someone else close to the ice for emergencies.
+Your CD should be well labeled with your name and your event (do not put sticky labels directly on CDs -- label them with indelible marker instead).
+Your music should be the first and only song on the CD.
+When burning your music to the CD, it is best to use CD-R disks rather than rewritable CD-RW, and it is important to burn the music as an AUDIO disk rather than a DATA disk.

 Appropriate dress for skaters varies according to their age and level.